LamberDev/buttonComponent/README.md

 # Getting Started with Button Component 😁

+Creating a reusable button with different states.
+This exercise is a code excercise by https://devchallenges.io

 This project is a simple exercise to learn the philosophy of programming through small components, their usability and reusability.

 I have tried to follow good practices, I have not included the use of hooks or state since the scope was not that.